gavinkhung/gavinkhung/README.md

 ### Hey, I'm Gavin 👋🏼

-- I’m currently learning data strucutes and algorithms 📚
+- I’m currently learning data structures and algorithms 📚

 <!--
-**gavinkhung/gavinkhung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: